-The word ‘concentration’ is used to denote abundances in terms of mixing ratio for most species unless specified
+The word ‘concentration’ is used to denote abundances in terms of mixing ratio for most species unless specified.

-Prather et al (2012) report lifetime due to stratospheric loss and soil uptake as 120 ± 24 years and 150 ± 50 years, respectively, and they were inadvertently swapped in AR5 with no effect on the total methane lifetime.
+Prather et al. (2012) report lifetime due to stratospheric loss and soil uptake as 120 ± 24 years and 150 ± 50 years, respectively, and they were inadvertently swapped in AR5 with no effect on the total methane lifetime.

-The terms EC and BC are operationally defined on the basis of the methodology used for their quantification, i.e., thermal refractivity and light absorption, respectively, and often used interchangeably.
+The terms EC and BC are operationally defined on the basis of the methodology used for their quantification (i.e., thermal refractivity and light absorption, respectively) and often used interchangeably.

-The carbon mass fraction of OA is termed as OC, conversion factor between 1.4 to 1.6 from OC to OA are typically assumed
+The carbon mass fraction of OA is termed as OC, a conversion factor between 1.4 to 1.6 from OC to OA is typically assumed.